phoughton/cribbage_scorer/README.md

 The code for the web server front end that uses this python API can be [found on GitHub](https://github.com/phoughton/cribbage_server).

+This package is tested against against Python versions: "3.6", "3.7", "3.8", "3.9", "3.10" on Ubuntu-latest.
+(But should work on Windows and Mac etc.)

 ## Installation
 ```bash
 pip install cribbage-scorer